About InsideKyoto.com and Chris Rowthorn

 Contact Chris Rowthorn

-Please note: Due to time constraints, I’m unable to reply to individual inquiries about Kyoto travel.
+Please note: Due to time constraints, I’m unable to reply to individual inquiries about Kyoto/Tokyo/Osaka/Japan travel.

-Travel Consulting: If you wish to book a private consultation about your upcoming trip to Kyoto, please send me a message using the form below.
+Travel Consulting: If you wish to book a private consultation about your upcoming trip to Japan, please see my page on Japan Travel Consulting where you can specify your requirements.

 Media Inquiries: Please use the form below to contact me for interview requests.
 I can also provide articles and website content on topics related to Kyoto and Japan.